luckpp/ts-basic-features/README.md

 The example above is a bad coding example but it might be required at times.

+## Abstract classes in TS

+- they can not be instantiated
+- used to set up requirements for subclasses
+- do create a class when they are translated to JS, so they can be used in `instanceof` checks

 ---

 # Function return annotations